Symbols

 ( ) Parentheses Describes function parameters

-Calculate contents in parentheses first
+Calculate contents inside parentheses first

 [ ] Brackets Variables: Opening bracket symbol must follow after the variable name, where further hierarchical member names and array indexes can be specified

-Table references: Tables do always begin and end with brackets
+Table references: Tables do always begin and end with brackets.

 , Comma Separates elements in sets, values in function parameters, etc.